jchabra69/SixthDice/README.md

 + If both players have rolled a six and the same total sum of the two dice in each player, it is a tie.

++ (PS: Forgive me if you find the code in Spanish, I'm learning)